National Arts and Humanities Month (October)

 A/V requirements: LCD Projector, Screen

-A look at the American professional theater in its various expressions, from Broadway to the nonprofit regional theater, as it copes with unprecedented challenges from the pandemic to Black Lives Matter to economic uncertainty.
-A glance at history (how we got here) will be followed by an exploration of the changing environment for theater and […]
+A look at the American professional theater in its various expressions, from Broadway to the nonprofit regional theater to academia, as it copes with unprecedented challenges, ranging from economic to political to cultural.
+A glance at history (how we got here) will be followed by an exploration of the changing environment for theater and all […]

 A/V requirements: None